Embrace Native technology

-The first step is to quote the fact that the market [for native advertising] is going to be worth $59 billion dollars by 2018, so that sometimes engenders change within an organisation.
+The first step is to quote the fact that the market [for native advertising] is going to be worth $59 billion dollars by the end of 2018, so that sometimes engenders change within an organisation.
 The main objections that you see to native I feel are around editorial control for brands, for publishers.
 I think as an industry we’re pretty good at self-regulating that and really as a market as a whole we work through those objections from that side of things.

 Another kind of objection really is labelling and disclosure.
 Personally again, I think the market is very evolved on that side of things.
 Platforms like ADYOULIKE would never integrate with a publisher without full disclosure, so that it’s ‘sponsored by’, ‘promoted by’ or ‘advertisement’ which we are increasingly using.
 From our point of view that’s a given.
 It’s the law as much as anything and then really you can’t run a campaign without [labelling].
 I think once publishers and advertisers can understand that, they can realise where it fits really.”

 There are some objections to particular types of native advertising.
 The native product pyramid that I see from a publisher landscape is very much that you’ve got your premium native product; which is publisher created content on behalf of a brand, written in the publishers tone of voice, more often than not clearly labeled, clearly sponsored, and then you have native display in-feed units which are very much delivered at scale; primarily kind of promoted branded content that has been created by a brand across publisher environments, and then in the bottom of the pyramid you have the content recommendation units, which most people, most publishers are familiar with.

 I think really there’s a place for all of those within the native product set.
 Really it’s about an educational piece when you talk through these points with people that object to native advertising.
 Then they kind of understand the ecosystem a little bit more